Tokyo Expat Guide

-Tokyo always has passion for something new, and it has make the world take notice.
-Tokyo is a stunning, stimulating and seductive city, from cultural sights to vast shopping malls.
+Tokyo always has a passion for something new, and it has made the world take notice.
+Tokyo expat guide for stunning, stimulating and seductive city, from cultural sights to vast shopping malls.

-Expat healthcare in Tokyo, and healthcare in Japan as a whole, is largely dependent on one’s employer.
-Even if expats opt for a nationalized healthcare plan, they will be liable for up to 30 percent of their medical expenses.
-Expats would prefer international health insurance plan.
+Expat healthcare in Tokyo and healthcare in Japan as a whole is largely dependent on one’s employer.
+Even if expats opt for a nationalized healthcare plan, they will be liable for up to 30 per cent of their medical expenses.
+Expats would prefer an international health insurance plan.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Japan: